prismicio-community/migration-api-example-scripts/README.md

 already present on the computer – like our example – the simplest solution would be to use a use a globbing library, which will find all the files matching a specified pattern for you, without having to manually traverse the filesystem using `node:fs`.
-A popular option for that is the aptly named `glob` library.
+A popular option for that is the appropriatly named [`glob` library](https://www.npmjs.com/package/glob).

-Here's an excerpt from `./src/import/documents.mjs`, showing how we discover files:
+Here's an excerpt from `src/import/documents.mjs`, showing how we discover files:

 ```javascript
 import { pathToFileURL } from "node:url";